ibm-ecosystem-engineering/Watson-NLP/MLOps/Dash-App-gRPC-Client/readme.md

 ### 3. Run the gRPC dash application

-Change to the root directory of the project `Watson-NLP/MLOps/Dash-App-gRPC-Client ass` assuming you are at the runtime directory
+Change to the root directory of the project `Watson-NLP/MLOps/Dash-App-gRPC-Client` assuming you are at the runtime directory

 ```
 cd ..